 14.1 Promotional material must not be issued unless its final form, to which no subsequent amendments will be made, has been certified by two persons on behalf of the company in the manner provided for by this clause.
-One of the two persons must be a registered medical practitioner or a UK registered pharmacist or, in the case of a product for dental use only, a registered medical practitioner or a UK registered pharmacist or a dentist.
+One of the two persons must be a registered medical practitioner or a pharmacist registered in the UK or, in the case of a product for dental use only, a registered medical practitioner or a pharmacist registered in the UK or a UK registered dentist.